smaht-dac/pipelines-docs/docs/pipelines/alignment_pacbio-hifi.md

 ## Implementation with pbmm2

-The pipeline is currently using pbmm2 version 1.13.0, which utilizes minimap2 version 2.26.
+The pipeline is using [pbmm2](https://github.com/PacificBiosciences/pbmm2) version 1.13.0, which utilizes [minimap2](https://github.com/lh3/minimap2) version 2.26.
 It's important to note that pbmm2 sets some defaults that may differ from the standard minimap2.

 Default set by pbmm2 for minimap2: